ewersoncarmo/design-patterns/README.md

 ## Command

 The Command pattern encapsulates a request as an object thereby letting you parameterize other objects with different requests queue or log requests and support undoable operations.

+## Adapter

+The Adapter pattern converts the interface of a class into another interface that the client expect.
+It lets classes work together that could not otherwise because they are incompatible interfaces.